grzm/pgcrockford/README.markdown

 # pgcrockford - Crockford Base32 encoding for PostgreSQL unsigned integers

-The pgcrockford extension provides Base32 encoded integers as a PostgreSQL base type.
+The pgcrockford extension provides Base 32 encoded integers as a PostgreSQL base type.
 From [Douglas Crockford's requirements][crockford] for the specification, the encoding should